moabualruz/ricecoder/crates/ricecoder-sessions/README.md

 # ricecoder-sessions

-Session Management for RiceCoder - Business Logic Layer
+**Purpose**: Comprehensive session management and conversation handling for RiceCoder with persistence, sharing, and background processing

 ## Overview